TITLE Director of Prospect Management and Research

-1. Helps the University to identify prospective donors and manage prospects and donors by overseeing the management of the prospect/donor research, preparing capacity/affinity reports, evaluating prospects, and ensuring they are moved through the pipeline from qualification to cultivation, solicitation, and stewardship.
+1. Helps the University to identify prospective donors and manage prospects and donor relationships by overseeing the management of the prospect/donor research, preparing capacity/affinity reports, evaluating prospects, and ensuring prospects are moved through the pipeline from qualification to cultivation, solicitation, and stewardship.

 2. Coordinates research to ensure current biographical information is routed to University representatives (development officers, Vice President for University Advancement, and President) attending events.